KansasCityWomeninTechnology/cocktails-worksheets/docs/html/2-content-tags/README.md

 # Inspect HTML in Chrome

 You'll often find yourself needing to look at how your page renders in the browser to troubleshoot issues so let's give that a try.

+> [!INFO]
+> In this section,  your code won't change.
+You'll just be poking around in some inspection tools to see how a web page looks under the hood.

 1. Make sure your browser view is opened in a new tab, then right-click on your `<h2>` element and select **Inspect**.
 This will open up your Chrome Developer Tools (DevTools) to the **Elements** tab and highlight the element in the HTML.